 After both sides have finished presenting witnesses, the parties must decide whether to make oral or written closing arguments.
 Oral closing arguments are usually made immediately or shortly after the close of the testimony, and they follow much the same pattern as opening statements.

-Written closing arguments may be submitted upon request of a party and allowance of the request by the Hearing Officer.
+Written closing arguments may be submitted upon request of a party (such request is construed as a request for postponement to allow additional time for submission) and allowance of the request by the Hearing Officer.
 The Hearing Officer decides when written closing arguments are due, after considering a party’s request.
 The Hearing Officer may impose a page limit on the written closing arguments.

 Tip: If you or the opposing party chooses to write your closing arguments, it will likely delay the Hearing Officer’s decision.
 Since it typically takes longer to submit written arguments than it does to make oral arguments, this tends to delay the closing of the hearing record, and therefore would likely delay the Hearing Officer’s decision.